 Most common style used in institutional settings (nursing homes, assisted living, hospitals)

 Adjustable tabs may offer a more customized fit around narrow legs or larger bellies

 Because they require less changes and typically perform much better than anything found at retail, a proper fitting overnight diaper or ultimate absorbency diaper is far and away the most popular– and pull-ups outsell briefs (tab top diapers) at a ratio of about 2:1.

 NO!
 Never ever double up diapers – it does not work and wastes a lot of product and money.
 Instead find a super absorbent product that works better, if leaks are still a problem, try inserting a booster pad inside of the diaper.

 I just have occasional incontinence (Stress incontinence or sneeze incontinence) – what is recommended?

-Incontinence pads (for females) and Male guards (for males) are a logical starting point for the occasional bout of incontinence.
+Incontinence pads (for females) and Male guards (for males) for grown-up diapers are a logical starting point for the occasional bout of incontinence.
 They can be placed inside of form-fitting underwear (panties or jockey style underwear for men) and can be removed and replaced as needed – without removing clothes.
 And because they are smaller and use less material, pads and guards tend to be very economical compared to incontinence garments.